claudy/Highpointers-Konvention-2022/schedule.md

 What: A kickoff meet and greet for Konvention PA-22 attendees!
 Join outdoor enthusiasts from around the globe for a few remarks, refreshments and lots of conversation about travel and highpointing conquests.
 Share your own stories and embellish a little, if you like.
 At 7:30 p.m., a short presentation will be made by Ron Aldom, Executive Director of the Somerset County Chamber of Commerce, welcoming attendees and providing local information.

 > Note: A cash bar will be available.
 Food is not served at this location.
-However, guests are welcome to bring in food, and restuarants within the resort will be open.
+However, guests are welcome to bring in food, and restaurants within the resort will be open.

 -----------